 Garland County assistance programs.

 Below you will find a listing of resources in Hot Springs and Garland County Arkansas.
-Get information on charities, non-profits, and other aid organizations.
-Receive help with rent, medical expenses, utility bills, prescription medications, food, and other expenses.
+Get information on charities, non-profits, and other organizations.
+Receive help with rent, medical expenses, utility bills, prescription medications, food, medical care, and other expenses.

 Rental assistance program